seapagan/lice2/README.md

   added.
 - It passes strict linting with the latest 'Ruff' and 'mypy'.
 - GitHub actions set up for linting, `Dependabot` and `Dependency Review`.
+- Can output a list of licenses and languages in JSON format for integration with other tools.

 In addition, future plans can be seen in the [TODO.md](TODO.md) file.